rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

             Device Boot      Start         End      Blocks   Id  System /dev/xvde1               1       13054   104856223+  83  Linux

-9. Run the following command to format the main partition of each attached data disk, substituting the device and partition number for `/dev/xvde1`:
+10. Run the following command to format the main partition of each attached data disk, substituting the device and partition number for `/dev/xvde1`:

         sudo mkfs -t ext3 /dev/xvde1

-10. Create mount points for each data disk as needed.
+11. Create mount points for each data disk as needed.

-    Data disks must be assigned directories as mount points in order for the system to use them for storage.
-If a data disk is meant to hold a database, for example, its mount point should be the database's storage location (for example, `/var/lib/mysql`).
+   You must assign directories as mount points for the data disks in order for the system to use them for storage.
+If a data disk is meant to hold a database, for example, its mount point is the database's storage location (for example, `/var/lib/mysql`).

    If the directory does not yet have an assigned disk, create one with the following command:

         sudo mkdir -p /path/to/directory